intoorusive/prework-study-guide/README.md

 ## Description

-A study guide created for students in the coding bootcamp.
+A study guide created for programming students in the coding bootcamp.
 It contains notes for various topics that the students have learnt at the bootcamp namely HTML, CSS, JS and Git.

 ## Installation